Saturday 3 August 2024

 I tarried at least two days after the conversation before I sent her a message.
 We continued to exchange pleasantries via text messages over the coming days, talking about classes she took and her life.
 Classes were fun, she said, and was doing Art and Religious Studies for her other classes.
 “That’s cool.
 You’re a smart girl,” I said.
 In the coming days, the girl and I would be having a date.
 But it was not really a kind of romantic date even though it was.
 I sent her a message asking her out when I got back home.
 It was already dark.
 I talked to her only briefly in class because I had to catch up with the professor.
 The thing I wanted to say was I was wondering if I could see her over the weekend, but then she said she would have been in Chicago by then.

 She replied after some hours, a pretense at being very busy.
-“Oh, I’ll be in Chicago next weekend, not this one,” she said.
+“Oh, I’ll be in Chicago next weekend, not this one,” she countered my assumption.
 “But I don’t mind getting a coffee and chatting about class and your experience in the city.”

 “That’s fine”, I texted back after careful consideration.
 I needed to parse what she meant.
 Was there some sort of misreading and misunderstanding?
 I sent her a message nonetheless, details about the date, the hour and the rendezvous.